Nature-based solutions knowledge gaps

 • Performance and characteristics of plants

-The monetary profit generated by UF-NBS measures in the long term or the benefits from ecosystem services (society, health, environment, economy) are not sufficiently qualified and quantified.
+The monetary profit generated by UF-NbS measures in the long term or the benefits from ecosystem services (society, health, environment, economy) are not sufficiently qualified and quantified.

 Desk Study Grey literature

 De Vreese, R., 2021.
-Reviewing the knowledge on the importance of UF-NBS for resilient cities (D1.2).
+Reviewing the knowledge on the importance of UF-NbS for resilient cities (D1.2).

 • Effectivennes at different time scales